-The Company continues to monitor the uncertainty in the current economic and business environment including the impact of the Covid-19 pandemic, and the directors are satisfied that the Company's services will continue to be attractive to MMC Group companies.
-This monitoring and analysis considered our business resilience and continuity plans, and stress testing of liquidity and financial resources.
-The analysis modelled the financial impact assuming an increasing severity of impact in relation to revenue, for a 12 month period so that the potential impact on profitability and liquidity could be assessed.
+The Company continues to monitor the uncertainty in the current economic and business environment..
+This monitoring and analysis considered business resilience and continuity plans of the Company's investments and stress testing of liquidity and financial resources.
+The analysis modelled the financial impact assuming an increasing severity in relation to revenue and certain costs, for a 12-month period, so that the potential impact on profitability and liquidity could be assessed.

 The Directors acknowledge the latest guidance on going concern.
-The Company continues to monitor the uncertainty in the current economic and business environment, and the directors are satisfied through the review of forecast and analyses that the services of Marsh Limited, for whom the Company ultimately provides most of its services, will continue to be attractive to the clients.
+The directors are satisfied through the review of forecast and analyses that the services of Marsh Limited, for whom the Company ultimately provides most of its services, will continue to be attractive to the clients.

-During the year the Company issued share capital with a value of £350 million which resulted in a net asset position being reported at 31 December 2021 (2020 net liability: £93 million).
-Having assessed the responses to their enquiries, including those related to Covid-19, and considered the available funding options for the Company's net current liability position of £69 million (2020: £621 million), the Directors have no reason to believe that a material uncertainty exists that may cast significant doubt on the ability of the Company to continue as a going concern.
+Having assessed the responses to their enquiries the Directors have no reason to believe that a material uncertainty exists that may cast significant doubt on the ability of the Company to continue as a going concern.
 Accordingly, the directors continue to adopt going concern basis in preparing the annual report and financial statements.